Brewing Guide: Auto Drip Brew

 Step 6: ENJOY

-Pour into your favorite mug and enjoy your delicious coffee!
+Pour into your favorite mug and enjoy your delicious organic coffee!
 Make sure to remove your coffee carafe from the heat source after 15 minutes as prolonged exposure to the heat plate will negatively impact the flavor.

-Making the perfect cup of coffee can take time a patience but we can help you speed along the process.
+Making the perfect cup of coffee can take time and patience but we can help you speed along the process.
 For any brewing method we suggest starting with a 1:16 coffee:water ratio, which provides an excellent total extraction level and maximizes flavor pulled out of the ground coffee.
 You will need to adjust the ratio based on your method of brewing, type of coffee and personal preference.
 This ratio is not necessarily a perfect number but it will provide a great starting point; adjust the ratio for stronger or weaker to your taste.

 What You'll Need